PRESS RELEASE: Brownsville Community Improvement Corporation (BCIC), along with several

 needed resources to withstand such events but also continue to provide the best servant leadership

-and customer service they need to address the ongoing events” said, Josh Mejia, Executive Director of
+and customer service they need to address the ongoing events” said Nathan Burkhart, Director of Business Development

 “The health and wellness of our citizens is of the utmost importance.
 In that same vein the health and